 |Guided Independent Study||Directed research and reading||72||1:00||72:00||45% of guided independent studies|

 |Guided Independent Study||Independent study||16||1:00||16:00||10% of guided independent studies|

-The 24 period-based lectures provide basic information and overviews.
-The 12 writing skills lectures furnish students with key skills required to produce degree level written work.
-Four small-group tutorials on each of the four main syllabus areas will provide opportunities for in-depth discussion and analysis based around students’ prepared presentations.
+The period-based lectures provide basic information and overviews.
+The writing skills lectures furnish students with key skills required to produce degree level written work.
+Six small-group tutorials (on aspects of the four main syllabus areas) will provide opportunities for in-depth discussion and analysis based around students’ prepared presentations.

 The format of resits will be determined by the Board of Examiners

 An essay and an unseen examination will test written communication skills and students' ability to relate their knowledge to some of the main themes in the archaeology of historic periods in Britain.

 Submitted work tests intended knowledge and skills outcomes, develops key skills in research, reading and writing.